SolastaMods/SolastaUnfinishedBusiness/Documentation/Spells.md

 **[Paladin]**

-Your next hit deals additional 5d10 force damage with your weapon.
-Additionally, if this attack reduces the target to 50 hit points of fewer, you banish it for 1 min.
+The next time you hit a creature with a weapon attack before this spell ends, your weapon crackles with force, and the attack deals an extra 5d10 force damage to the target.
+Additionally, if this attack reduces the target to 50 hit points of fewer, you banish it.
+If the target is native to a different plane of existence than the on you're on, the target disappears, returning to its home plane.
+If the target is native to the plane you're on, the creature vanishes into a harmless demi-plane.
+While there, the target is incapacitated.
+It remains there until the spell ends, at which point the target reappears in the space it left or in the nearest unoccupied space if that space is occupied.

 # 236. - *Circle of Power* © (V) level 5 Abjuration [Concentration] [UB]